-Please note: Recruitment for the Special Constabulary is now open.
+Please note: Recruitment for the Special Constabulary is now open, we are looking to attract new Special Constables for training courses commencing April 2018 onwards.

 Special Constables are volunteers who have the same powers as regular officers; they wear the same uniform and are issued with the same protective equipment including handcuffs and baton.
 This is coupled with an understanding of the law and the teaching of various police procedures.